Ancient Creatures of the Deep

 She was alone, and he’d walked away.

 The sludgy gray skin of the creature squelched across the window snapping her eyes to it.
-Then the creature went silent.
+The creature went silent.

 Alice didn’t want to be her dad.
 Didn’t want to leave people.
 Didn’t want to fail them.
 Yet here she was.
 Her watery eyes gazed dully at the creature’s rubbery body.
 Then it hit her, and she slapped the dashboard, “Ha!”
 Then gave a regretful groan as the sound echoed painfully in her head.